majudev/excc-nomp/README.md

            payments less frequently (they dislike).
 Opposite for a lower minimum payment. */ "minimumPayment": 0.01,

         /* This daemon is used to send out payments.
-It MUST be for the daemon that owns the configured 'address' that receives the block rewards, otherwise the daemon will not be able to confirm blocks or send out payments. */ "daemon": {
+It MUST be the exccwallet daemon that owns the configured 'address' that receives the block rewards, otherwise the daemon will not be able to confirm blocks or send out payments. */ "daemon": {
             "host": "127.0.0.1",
-            "port": 19332,
+            "port": 8110,
-            "user": "testuser",
+            "user": "exccwallet-user",
-            "password": "testpass"
+            "password": "exccwallet-pass"
         }
     },